 At the heart of our approach, our aim is to be known for 'doing the right things - and doing simple well'.
-As part of this, we are corporate members of the Plain English Campaign, which means we are committed to using simple language and avoiding unnecessary jargon, with the aim of providing clear explanations which everyone can understand.
+As part of this, we are proud to be corporate members of Plain English Campaign, which means we are committed to using simple language and avoiding unnecessary jargon, with the aim of providing clear explanations which everyone can understand.